-Please explain (i) why not; and (ii) forecast how your emissions will change over the next five years purchased in its offices.
-Therefore, the low amount of annual emissions makes it harder for BM&FBovespa to establish both absolute and intensity targets due to their high vulnerability to unexpected events.
-For instance, the direct GHG emissions from 2011 were considerably lower than 2010's mainly because of a refrigerant gas recharge occurred in 2010 during a maintenance procedure in air conditioning pieces of equipment.
-If the company's overall emissions were larger, this procedure would hardly be noticed when evaluating the emissions' behavior over the years.
-In terms of indirect emissions from purchased electricity, Brazilian interconnected grid has a significant contribution from hydro power plants, which makes it vulnerable to droughts and other climate events that might double, or cut in half, the national emission factor from one year to another - the variation in the emission factor from purchased electricity was the main reason for the decrease in BM&FBovespa's Scope 2 emissions in 2011.
-That's why the company aims at controlling its energy consumption, regardless of GHG emissions associated to the electricity generation.
-Even though there are still no specific targets to reach, the company has been implementing energy efficiency measures, such as modernization of the elevators and refrigeration systems, reducing its business travel by installing video conference call meeting rooms, using the "bikeboy" option for short distance transportation services, installing a bicycle parking and developing a carpool project - Carona Solidária - so employees can reduce their emissions during commuting, offsetting emissions from the congress of Campos do Jordão, among others.
-But for the next five years, we believe that there may be increased emissions of greenhouse gases by some sources as listed below: - Scope 1: Increased consumption and combustion of fossil fuels by BM&FBOVESPA's own fleet of vehicles due to increased business activities; - Scope 1: Increase in emissions from the release of refrigerant gases due to an increase in staff and facilities - Scope 2: increased electricity consumption due to an increase in staff and facilities; - Scope 2: Increase in the emission factor for consumption of electricity purchased from the national power grid due to long drought periods and greater thermal power plant activity.
+Please explain (i) why not; and (ii) forecast how your emissions will change over the next five years electricity purchased in its offices.
+Therefore, the low amount of annual emissions makes it harder for BM&FBOVESPA to establish both absolute and intensity targets over these emissions due to their high vulnerability to unexpected events.
+In terms of indirect emissions from purchased electricity, Brazilian interconnected grid has a significant contribution from hydro power plants, which makes it vulnerable to droughts and other climate events that might double, or reduce by half, the national emission factor from one year to another.
+BM&FBOVESPA has no control over this factor and for this reason the company monitor and manage its energy consumption, regardless of GHG emissions associated to the electricity generation.
+Even though there are no specific targets to reach, the company has been implementing energy efficiency measures, such as modernization of the lifts and refrigeration systems, reducing its business travel by installing video conference call meeting rooms, using the "bike boy" option for short distance transportation services instead of moto boy services, installing a bicycle parking, developing a carpool project - called Carona Solidária -, restricting the use of taxis by employees - named Política de Táxi -, so they can reduce their emissions during commuting and outsourcing printings.
+In addition to these measures, information about sustainability is shared on the BM&FBovespa's intranet, leading to the adoption of best practices, especially related to climate change, contributing to reduce the environmental impact of BM&FBovespa's activities.

-BM&FBovespa's activities and products are not as carbon intensive as construction or power generation companies, since its main emissions are indirect and related to commuting, business travel and electricity
+BM&FBOVESPA's activities and services are not as carbon intensive as construction or power generation companies, since their main emissions are indirect and related to commuting, business travel and